This data was revised on April 10th 2014

 Survey bias.
 Although work has been undertaken to try to ensure that the figures that have been collected are valid and that adjustments are made for attrition, survey bias may still remain.
 This may be partly due to misreporting of certain data items and sampling error, but also may reflect non-response biases not controlled for in the weighting factors.
 Efforts are continually being made to minimise these problems, for example through greater reliance on documentary evidence at the interview and maintaining response rates.

 A summary of this report is available in alternative formats such as Large Print, Braille, Audio or Easy Read.
-The Easy Read and Audio versions are available via the ONS website and Large Print and Braille copies are available from the ONS LOS team.
-Contact the LOS team by email LOS@ons.gsi.gov.uk or by telephoning +44 (0)1633 455296.
-The LOS wave two datasets will be made publicly available in 2013, via the UK Data Archive, following publication of Part II of the LOS Wave Two Report subject to DWP's agreement.
+The Easy Read version 1 is available via the ONS website.
+Large Print and Braille copies are available from the ONS LOS team.
+The Audio version is available via the DWP website2.
+Contact the LOS team by email LOS@ons.gov.uk or by telephoning 01633 455296.

 Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html or from the Media Relations Office email: email@example.com